Invergordon Cruise Port

 Fancy playing a spot of golf?
 Invergordon has a lovely golf club within easy walking distance of the cruise port.
 Check out their website for all you need to know and to book your visit.

-This church is always open to cruise ship visitors and crew.
-It’s a 2 minute walk from Invergordon High Street.
+Invergordon Parish Church welcomes cruise ship visitors and crew.
+It is just a 2-minute walk from Invergordon High Street.

 Saltburn Community Woodland Walk